 ARTICLE V. PENSION BENEFITS

 Eligibility for Pension Benefits.
-In order to be eligible for pension benefits, the following requirements must be satisfied at the time the application for benefits is submitted:
+To be eligible for pension benefits, the following requirements must be satisfied at the time the application for benefits is submitted:

 The volunteer firefighter has twenty (20) years of active service, except as otherwise provided in this Section 6.1; and